robertgluszkiewicz/purple-snake/README.md

 A simple snake game that I created myself as part of improving my programming skills.

-The game should work properly on following OS: Windows, macOS, Linux.
+The game should work properly on Windows, macOS and Linux.

 Importing and running: http://libgdx.com/dev/import-and-running/